Table of Contents:

 To create this abstract design, the artist in the video pours each color onto the slice, making small drops here and there.
 These drops will spread out and mix together.
 She then adds a different color to these drops.
 You can experiment with combinations.

 Next, rotate the wood slice and watch how the paints move around each other and blend together in a beautiful way.
 The artist uses a sculpting utensil to create a design by dragging the tool through the paint to create lines going in different directions.
-By starting each line from the same spot, she achieves a nice pattern as a result.
+If you don't have a sculpting tool, you can use a toothpick, or any item you don't mind temporarily getting paint on that will create a line By starting each line from the same spot, she achieves a nice pattern as a result.

 TIP: It is best to add black in small amounts to keep the paint from turning “muddy.”